 - Finding proper libraries and code samples showing how to use popular sensors, actuators, etc.

 - Sharing embedded projects between team members, regardless of operating system they prefer to work with.

 PlatformIO is independent from the platform, in which it is running.
 In fact, the only requirement is Python, which exists pretty much everywhere.
 What this means is that PlatformIO projects can be easily moved from one computer to another, as well as that PlatformIO allows for the easy sharing of projects between team members, regardless of operating system they prefer to work with.
 Beyond that, PlatformIO can be run not only on commonly used desktops/laptops but also on the servers without X Window System.
-While PlatformIO itself is a console application, it can be used in combination with one’s favorite Cloud & Standalone IDE or text editor such as PlatformIO IDE for Atom, CLion, Eclipse, Emacs, NetBeans, Qt Creator, Sublime Text, VIM, Visual Studio, etc.
+While PlatformIO itself is a console application, it can be used in combination with one’s favorite Cloud & Desktop IDE or text editor such as PlatformIO IDE for Atom, CLion, Eclipse, Emacs, NetBeans, Qt Creator, Sublime Text, VIM, Visual Studio, PlatformIO IDE for VSCode, etc.

 Alright, so PlatformIO can run on different operating systems.
 But more importantly, from development perspective at least, is a list of supported boards and MCUs.
 To keep things short: PlatformIO supports approximately 200 Embedded Boards and all major Development Platforms.

 - Decide which operating system they want to run development process on.
 You can even use one OS at home and another at work.